 Applicants whose academic qualifications do not meet the regular minimums required for the selected program will be considered by the Admissions Committee of the respective graduate program, which may request additional evidence indicating the probability of the applicant's success.
 If accepted by committee action, the applicant will be admitted "conditionally," with the stipulations indicated in the catalog for that admission's status.
-Bachelor's degree graduates of foreign, nationally accredited, or pre-accredited (candidates for regional accreditation) institutions may also be granted "conditional admission."
+Bachelor's degree graduates of foreign, nationally accredited, or pre-accredited (candidates for regional accreditation) institutions may also be granted "Conditional Admission."

-A student granted "conditional admission" in any graduate program may register for a maximum of 12 graduate semester hours.
+A student granted "Conditional Admission" in any graduate program may register for a maximum of 12 graduate semester hours.
 After a student has accumulated 12 attempted hours used in determining satisfactory progress, the student must have a cumulative, graduate GPA of at least 3.00.
-(Please see the Grades section of this catalog for the list of grades used in calculating satisfactory progress.)
+(Please see the "Grades" section of this catalog for the list of grades used in calculating satisfactory progress.)
 If after accumulating 12 attempted hours toward satisfactory progress the student has not achieved a minimum 3.00 graduate GPA, the student will be dismissed from the program.
-Dismissed students may petition the Graduate Council for permission to retake up to six hours of graduate work to raise their GPA for reconsideration of regular admission.
+Dismissed students may petition the Graduate Council for permission to retake up to six hours of graduate work to raise his/her GPA for reconsideration of "Regular Admission."
 Students who choose to petition must demonstrate and provide documentation for either an extenuating circumstance or University error.

-To be considered for "conditional admission" to any graduate program at FHU, all applicants must provide all the materials required for "regular admission" as noted above.
+To be considered for "Conditional Admission" to any graduate program at FHU, all applicants must provide all the materials required for "Regular Admission" as noted above.